Automated Alignment between Elicitation Interviews and Requirements: Results

-We assess the {effectiveness} of our metrics (\textit{Correctness} and \textit{Completeness}) for evaluating LLM-generated user stories.
-For each of the 15 private student projects, we let Qwen models of increasing size (0.6B to 32B) generate up to 50 user stories from the interview transcripts.\footnote{The cap prevents excessively long generations and mitigates hallucinated ``never-ending'' outputs; see Appendix for the generation prompt.} We then apply the \tts task in direct matching mode (no $B_K$) using Qwen3-32B as matcher $X$ to measure alignment.

-Figures~\ref{fig:correctness_plot} and \ref{fig:completeness_plot} show the average correctness and completeness scores across the 15 datasets.
-For each dataset, we compute the metrics, then report the average and standard deviation (as an error bar) across all projects.
-We also plot the metrics applied on the user stories generated by the students for each project (\textit{Human}).
+We now assess the behavior of our \textit{Faithfulness} and \textit{Coverage} metrics to validate them as indicators of source alignment.
+For each of the 15 private student projects, we let Qwen models of increasing size (0.6B to 32B) generate up to 50 user stories from the interview transcripts - the cap prevents excessively long generations and mitigates hallucinated ``never-ending'' outputs (see the online appendix for the generation prompt).
+We then apply {our} \tts\ {pipeline} in direct matching mode (no $B_K$), using Qwen3-32B as matcher $X$, and compute faithfulness and coverage.
+Fig.~\ref{fig:correctness_plot} and Fig.~\ref{fig:completeness_plot} report the average scores across the 15 datasets, with standard deviation as error bars.
+We also report the metrics for the human-written stories produced by the students (\textit{Human}). {For coverage, we also report the average ranking (lower is better) across datasets.}

-\textbf{Completeness increases with generator size} when measured with a fixed judge, indicating that larger LLMs produce story sets that cover more transcript chunks.
-This trend is orthogonal to matcher accuracy: the judge is held constant across tests, so differences arise from the generated stories.
-The observation is consistent with scaling-law evidence that larger models capture more information and diversity in generation~\cite{kaplan2020scaling}.

-The larger models also exhibit higher completeness than \textit{Human}.
-To diagnose why, we ran an audit on one interview, and found that 19 LLM-unique stories cover interview chunks not covered by humans vs. 7 human-unique stories cover interview chunks not covered by LLMs; see Appendix~\ref{sec:additional} for protocol and examples.
+{\textbf{Coverage increases with generator size} under a fixed judge and pipeline.
+This trend is expected: larger LLMs are known to generate more diverse and exhaustive outputs and should therefore cover a larger fraction of the interview content~\cite{kaplan2020scaling}.
+The monotonic increase across model sizes suggests that the metric is sensitive to this external signal, a pattern that is also reflected by the average coverage ranking across datasets reported in Figure~\ref{fig:completeness_plot}.} LLM-generated story sets also achieve higher coverage than the human ones, as they tend to include more outputs, which humans may have overlooked.